veeresht/CommPy/README.rst

 How can I contribute?
 ~~~~~~~~~~~~~~~~~~~~~
 Implement any feature you want and send me a pull request :).
-If you want to suggest new features or discuss anything related to CommPy, please get in touch with me.
+If you want to suggest new features or discuss anything related to CommPy, please get in touch with me (veeresht@gmail.com).

 How do I use CommPy?
 ~~~~~~~~~~~~~~~~~~~~